 5. Dior Target Market

 Dior is an exclusive brand that sets itself apart with its high price tag and innovative design.
-By setting itself apart with such a niche brand, they very easily found their very niche audience.
+By setting itself apart with such a niche brand, it very easily found its very niche audience.

 But it wasn’t their unique value proposition that made them super successful.
 It was the way they marketed themselves as exclusive that did the trick.